 - 7 George Square, Edinburgh

 My Office Hours are 10-11 on Tuedays.

-Language provides a code for learning and teaching new and complex ideas.
-I study the mental representations and mechanisms that we use to translate from concepts and ideas to words and sentences.
-My focus is on how these abilities develop, how they operate in typical adults, and how they break down in neurodevelopmental disorders, particularly schizophrenia and autism.
-I have been at Edinburgh since 2013.
-I was previously a postdoc at Harvard, a PhD student at New York University, and an undergraduate at Oxford.
+Language provides a code for learning and teaching new ideas.
+I study the mental representations and mechanisms that people use to translate concepts and ideas into words and sentences, with a primary focus on how these abilities develop in children.

 Language development and processing, with a particular focus on meaning.
 Cognitive Development.
-Psycholinguistics in neurodevelopmental disorders.
+Psycholinguistics in neurodevelopmental conditions.